-In recent years, political candidates have been subjected to increased scrutiny over their digital presence since they often use social media platforms such as Twitter and Facebook as effective ways of engaging with potential constituents.
+In recent years, political candidates have been subjected to increased scrutiny over their digital presence since they often use social media platforms such as Twitter and Facebook to engage with potential constituents effectively.

 Political campaigns have also become more reliant on digital means for fundraising, polling, marketing, and outreach activities.

-As a result, the risk posed by DDoS attacks is greater for political leaders than it has ever been before because of the potential to disrupt critical infrastructure and services used by them during their campaigns.
+As a result, the risk posed by DDoS attacks is greater for political leaders than ever because of the potential to disrupt critical infrastructure and services used by them during their campaigns.

-Political leaders need to take extra steps to protect themselves from these malicious threats when dealing with DDoS attacks.
+Political leaders must take extra steps to protect themselves from these malicious threats when dealing with DDoS attacks.

-They should ensure that their website infrastructure has the capacity necessary to handle large amounts of traffic while utilizing firewalls and other security protocols that can detect malicious activity quickly and effectively.
+They should ensure that their website infrastructure can handle large amounts of traffic while utilizing firewalls and other security protocols that can detect malicious activity quickly and effectively.

-It is also recommended that they seek support from specialists to protect against sophisticated attack tactics that may use against them, such as distributed reflection/amplification assaults or application layer exploitation techniques.
+It is also recommended that they seek support from specialists to protect against sophisticated attack tactics that may be used against them, such as distributed reflection/amplification assaults or application layer exploitation techniques.

-Furthermore, regular system maintenance should identify any vulnerabilities or weaknesses that attackers might exploit when attempting to gain access to a system or launch a successful attack against it.
+Furthermore, regular system maintenance should identify any vulnerabilities or weaknesses attackers might exploit when attempting to access a system or launch a successful attack against it.